SarahAKhan/sarah-hydejack/_academics/knowledgeDistill.md

 Since this was an introductory TinyML project, we sourced informative learning references for foundational theory, as well as broad ranging TinyML papers surveying applications[5] in order to gain a better understanding of the core principles and current status of the topics.
 Hinton, et al's seminal work on knowledge distillation, "Distilling the Knowledge in a Neural Network"(2015) [[4]](http://arxiv.org/abs/1503.02531) is often cited as a core methodology establishing piece, demonstrating the effectiveness of the teacher/student learning paradigm.
 As mentioned in other sections [2] also served as a main reference for our student models and their architecture design for lightweight handling of time series data.

 ## Methodology
-The main distillation pipeline was constructed using the finetuned teacher model and
+The main distillation pipeline was constructed using the finetuned teacher model, a trainer class, the two interchangeable student models, and the TESS Dataset.

 ## Experiments & Results
 - PyQt